-You should call your mortgage servicer (the company you make your mortgage payment to) and let the servicer know that you still live in the home.
-(To figure out who your loan servicer is, look at your monthly mortgage payment coupon.)
+You should call your mortgage servicer —the company you make your mortgage payment to—and let it know that you still live in the home.
+The servicer handles property preservation matters, like winterizing the property, on behalf of the bank.
+To figure out who your servicer is, look at your monthly mortgage payment coupon.
 The servicer should arrange to have someone come out to de-winterize the home, but this might take some time.

 By winterizing, the servicer makes sure that a vacant, abandoned home’s plumbing can endure a winter freeze.
 Typically, this means:

 If these steps are not taken, the pipes could freeze during winter, causing them to split.
 When the ice in the pipes later thaws, the pipes will leak.

 You signed a mortgage or deed of trust contract when you took out your loan.
 That contract gives the bank the right to protect its interest in the home.
 This means that if you permanently move out of the house, the bank will do things like change the locks to secure the home, make necessary repairs, and, if needed, winterize the home.
 (Though the servicer handles the details.)
 (Learn more about steps the bank can take to protect its interest in the home if you permanently move out in Nolo's Protecting Your Home and Property During Foreclosure area.)

 During foreclosure, the servicer usually hires an inspector to do a drive-by inspection to see if you are still living in the property.
 In your case, it’s likely that the inspector incorrectly thought you had moved out, because you’ve been away.
 (Learn about steps you can take to prevent a bank from treating your occupied home as vacant.)